-Indicate an interest in teacher education by contacting a member of the Department of Teacher Education.

-- 2. Sophomore Year - a.
+- Indicate an interest in teacher education by contacting a member of the Department of Teacher Education. - 2.
+Sophomore Year - a.
 Complete EDUC 2000 - b.
-Take PRAXIS I: Pre-Professional Skills Tests (PPST) and obtain acceptable scores by April. - c.
+Take PRAXIS I: Pre-Professional Skills Tests (PPST) or PRAXIS Core Academic Skills for Educators and obtain accept able scores by April.
+Please consult with the Department of Teacher Education to determine which test is appropriate. - c.
 Apply and be admitted to a teacher education program.
 The application should be submitted to the Department of Teacher Education at the beginning of the semester in which the applicant will accrue approximately 60 semester hours.
 Please note that an active TaskStream account is necessary upon admission and must be maintained until program completion.
-Requirements include a recommendation by the major academic department, a 2.50 overall academic average, required scores on the PRAXIS I: PPST or appropriate SAT scores exempting some or all PRAXIS testing requirements, an acceptable record in the college student discipline file, and an acceptable criminal background history.
+Requirements include a recommendation by the major academic department, a 2.50 overall academic average, required scores on the PRAXIS or appropriate SAT scores exempting some or all PRAXIS testing requirements, an acceptable record in the college student discipline file, and an acceptable criminal background history.
 These requirements must be satisfied before a student is allowed to enter education courses requiring permission of the Teacher Education Council.
 Specific requirements for admission to teacher education can be found on the Catawba College's teacher education webpages.